konsulting/dusk-standalone/README.md

 If you receive an error containing information about the Chrome version (e.g. Chrome version must be between 70 and 73)

 Please run `vendor/bin/dusk-updater update`

+For further information please see [the Dusk Updater project](https://github.com/orchestral/dusk-updater)

 ## Contributing